 If you use a CPAP device, be sure to mark this on your registration so we can ensure we get you in the CPAP section of camp so that you can operate your device.

-If you snore and you snore loudly, camp on the outer edges of camp so as to not distrupt the other campers (consider talking with your doctor about a CPAP device too).
+If you snore and snore loudly, camp on the outer edges of camp so as to not disturb the other campers.

 Sunblock, moisturizer, great sunglasses and bug spray is a must.
 When it comes to a washcloth and towel, try not to pack your giant, fluffy beach towel.
 Bring a smaller, lighter sized towel for less hassle and to save on space in your duffle.
 We recommend buying a chamois towel, they are lightweight and dry fast.